 Cowboy candy.
 Pickled jalapeños.

-With the warm Spring weather the jalapeños have been very productive and so I have more than I can cook with and give away.
+With the warm Spring weather the jalapeños have been very productive, so I have more than I can cook with and give away.
 It was time to get creative and try ‘cowboy candy’, sweet pickled jalapeños.
 I’m glad I did.

 Since moving here I have been keen to plant a variety of chilis.
 People talk about how there’s a lot more to chilis than heat, with different fruity flavours behind the bite, but my experience has mainly been with the little thai chilis that grow so well here.
 I bought seeds of a variety of chilis, but I ended up with about 10 jalapeño plants and a few others that are still developing.